 In each of the studies conducted by Pietri et al. (2013a), as well as most of the other research we shall summarize, the points (as opposed to the original "survival") version of BeanFest was implemented, along with full feedback, so as to avoid the fostering of a general learning asymmetry.
-The test phase included not only the 36 game beans, but also all 64 remaining novel beans from the 10 x 10 matrix.
-The calculation of the weighting bias for any given individual proceeded by first noting the proportions of positive and negative game beans correctly classified.
-We then used the normative
+The test phase

-3 The laboratory has collected considerably more data since the research reported by Pietri et al. (2013a).
-Hence, it is possible to update this normative regression equation with what is now an aggregated sample of 1,894 participants: Novel = .59(Positive Correct) - .83(Negative Correct) + .08.
+&lt;sup>3 The laboratory has collected considerably more data since the research reported by Pietri et al. (2013a).
+Hence, it is possible to update this normative regression equation with what is now an aggregated sample of 1894 participants: Novel = 0.59(positive correct) - 0.83(negative correct) + 0.08.
 The predictor variables accounted for 41% of the variance in the average response to the novel beans.
 We would recommend that any researchers using the BeanFest paradigm employ this normative regression equation to compute the residuals that index the weighting bias, provided that their participants can be presumed to be similar to our college student sample.
 If not, a regression equation specific to the sample may prove more appropriate.

-regression equation based upon the large, aggregated sample, to predict the participant's average response to the novel beans.
+included not only the 36 game beans, but also all 64 remaining novel beans from the $10 \times 10$ matrix.
+The calculation of the weighting bias for any given individual proceeded by first noting the proportions of positive and negative game beans correctly classified.
+We then used the normative regression equation based upon the large, aggregated sample, to predict the participant's average response to the novel beans.
 The difference between the actual and predicted values (i.e., the residual) was then computed as the score of interest.
 More negative (positive) values indicate a tendency to classify more novel beans as negative (positive) than is to be expected from one's learning pattern.
 Or, stated differently, more negative (positive) values reflect a tendency when judging novel stimuli to more strongly weight resemblance to a negative (positive) than resemblance to a positive (negative), relative to what is typical in the aggregate sample.

 Before reviewing some empirical findings, it is useful to highlight what we regard as advantages of this measurement approach.
 The BeanFest paradigm involves novel objects with which individuals have no prior history.
 Attitudes toward different types of beans are experimentally created, and participants then judge novel beans that vary in their resemblance to the learned positives and negatives.
-As a result, BeanFest provides a pure assessment of valence weighting in attitude generalization, unconfounded by all the usual correlates of valence that we discussed earlier, such as familiarity, distinctiveness, or diagnosticity.
-Moreover, BeanFest provides a performance-based measure of valence weighting.
+As a result, BeanFest provides a pure assessment of valence weighting in attitude generalization, unconfounded by all the usual correlates of valence that we discussed earlier, such as familiarity, diagnosticity.
+Moreover, distinctiveness, or BeanFest provides а performance-based measure of valence weighting.
 It does not require participants to introspect upon and accurately report their sensitivity to varying kinds of information.
-Indeed, it may be difficult for individuals to report any such tendencies in a valid manner, and we shall report some data to that effect in a later section.
+Indeed, it may be difficult for individuals to report any such tendencies in a valid manner, and we shall report some data to that effect in section 3.1.
 For these reasons, we believe that a performance-based measure is especially informative when assessing individual differences in attitude generalization.